GirlsCodeLincoln/Website/README.md

-# lincolngirlswhocode.com
+# Website
-The Lincoln Girls Who Code website
+The Lincoln Girls in Tech website